bavjean/frontend-game/README.md

 [Load the page](https://bavjean.github.io/frontend-game/) and click the Start button to begin.
 Recreate the sequence of lights chosen by the computer by clicking on each one in order.

+## Installing

+1. Fork and clone the repository
+2. Navigate to new directory
+3. Open in text editor

 ## Built With

 1. HTML